Generic-person4077/Test_AQ_JAERN/content/Psion starting and "clarification".md

 | [[Psionic Disciplines/Telepathy/]]        | CSE       | "abilities can read or affect the minds of other creatures."                               |

 # Psionic Spellcasting
-The spellcasting resource for Psions is known as Psionic Units or PU.
+The spellcasting resource for Psions is known as Psionic Units or PU, the rank of Psionic ability is its base cost in PU.

+For each ability you purchase, you gain one PU.
 Psionic unit recovery is based on your WIL attribute, you regenerate PU at a rate equal to your WIL attribute in units over a full rest period.
 You may not spend more Psionic Units in a single round than your WIL attribute.